ovh/docs/pages/platform/kubernetes-k8s/apiserver-flags-configuration/guide.en-gb.md

 ## Objective

-The OVHcloud Managed Kubernetes service provides you Kubernetes clusters without the hassle of installing or operating them.
+The OVHcloud Managed Kubernetes service provides you with Kubernetes clusters without the hassle of installing or operating them.
-At OVHcloud, we like to provide you with the best products and services, that's why we give you the availabilty to customize the managed components of your Kubernetes: CoreDNS, IPVS, and even [API server admission plugins](https://kubernetes.io/docs/reference/access-authn-authz/admission-controllers/) to enable and disable on your OVHcloud Managed Kubernetes clusters.
+At OVHcloud, we like to provide you with the best products and services, which is why we give you the ability to customize the managed components of your Kubernetes: CoreDNS, IPVS, and even [API server admission plugins](https://kubernetes.io/docs/reference/access-authn-authz/admission-controllers/) to enable and disable on your OVHcloud Managed Kubernetes clusters.

-In this guide we will show you how to enable and disable API server admission plugins but you can follow the guide for other OVHcloud Managed Kubernetes cluster configuration customization.
+In this guide, we will show you how to enable and disable API server admission plugins, but you can follow the guide for other customizations to the OVHcloud Managed Kubernetes cluster configuration.

 ## Requirements